SeeedDocument/Seeed-WiKi/docs/Bluetooth_Bee‏‎.md

 This documentation is licensed under the Creative Commons [Attribution-ShareAlike License 3.0](http://creativecommons.org/licenses/by-sa/3.0/) Source code and libraries are licensed under [GPL/LGPL](http://www.gnu.org/licenses/gpl.html), see source code files for details.

-##   External Links   ##

-Links to external webpages which provide more application ideas, documents/datasheet or software libraries

 ##  Related Projects ##